 Spurrier’s Play Park is open!
 Enjoy, but please follow guidance

-We are delighted to have been able to open Spurrier’s Play Park on the 4th July!
+We are delighted to have been able to re-open Spurrier’s Play Park!

 New signs at entrances will advise visitors on social distancing measures and guidelines.
 We encourage visitors to “Think Twice” – if the play park is busy, come back later.
 Please consider limiting the length of your visit so that more children are able to use the facilities.